At its most simple, a hair toner helps you correct your hair colour.

 Now there are different kinds of toners.
 As well as glosses and gels, there are now purple and blue toning products.

-You’ve most likely seen purple shampoos on supermarket shelves (we recommend John Frieda’s Violet Crush); these are more ideal for blonde hair as purple reduces yellow tones and gets rid of the brassy look blonde hair can become.
+You’ve most likely seen purple shampoos on supermarket shelves.
 It is also known as silver shampoo.
+We recommend John Frieda’s Violet Crush.
+These are ideal for blonde hair as purple reduces yellow tones.
+They help get rid of the brassy look blonde hair is prone to.

 Amira Arasteh is a freelance journalist and content creator.
 Find her making sense of beauty trends, tips and topics – when she’s not stuffing her face with the best food in London or travelling the globe